benhoyt/scandir/os.rst

       is a directory, ``False`` if it points to a symlink or another kind of file.

-      ``False`` is also returned if the path doesn't exist or is a broken symlink; other errors (such as permission errors) are propagated.
+      ``False`` is also returned if the path doesn't exist anymore or is a broken symlink; other errors (such as permission errors) are propagated.

    .. method:: is_file(*, follow_symlinks=True)